Fall Private Paranormal Tour of the Paoli Battlefield

 52 soldiers from this battle are buried in a mass grave and there is one that is buried somewhere else in the battlefield.
 Wayne’s troops were so incensed at the British atrocities that the coined one of our nations first battle cry “Remember Paoli”.

-We invite you to take photographs and bring other equipment to the battlefield for this tour and we encourage you to share your photos or recordings with Laurie as she will use them in her presentation on March of 2018 at the General Warren Inne.
-Please email your photos or recordings to email@example.com
+We invite you to take photographs and bring other equipment to the battlefield for this tour and we encourage you to share your photos or recordings with Tri-County Paranormal as they will use them in their presentation on March of 2018 at the General Warren Inne.
+Please email your photos or recordings to firstname.lastname@example.org

 You must sign a waver which you can download here and bring with you or you can sign and submit at the battlefield.
 No admittance on tour without this signed waiver.